1973 New York Mets season: Initial turmoil

 The 1973 Mets were much improved from their "miracle" 1969 team.
 They had a group of young proven stars—including Jon Matlack, Rusty Staub, John Milner, and Félix Millán—mixed in with veterans from the 1969 club, such as Jerry Grote, Cleon Jones, Wayne Garrett, and Bud Harrelson.
 Their pitching staff, led by Tom Seaver, was among the finest in baseball.
 But injuries hampered the Mets throughout the entire season.

 The Mets got off to a 4–0 start to the season, and were still at first place by April 29 with a 12–8 record.
 But then, injuries to their key players caused turmoil.
 By July 26, the Mets were in last place, yet still only 7 1/2 games behind.
 On August 16, they were 12 games below .500, with 44 games to play.

 On August 30, the Mets were in last place, with only a month left to play.
 However, the division was so tight-knit that the last place standing consisted of only a 6 1/2 game deficit.
-At the completion of August (one day later), the Mets were in fifth place, nine games under .500, but, in the balanced mediocrity of that year's Eastern Division, just 5 1/2 games out of first.
+At the completion of August (one day later), the Mets were in fifth place, nine games under .500, but, in the balanced mediocrity of that year's division, just 5 1/2 games out of first.
 The mathematical inequities of divisional play were beginning to show up.
 On September 11, the Mets were in fourth place, five games under .500, but just three games out.
 Ahead of them were the St. Louis Cardinals, Pittsburgh Pirates, and Montreal Expos.

 "You Gotta Believe!!!"

-With Tug McGraw urging his teammates on and celebrating victories with what soon became the catch phrase of 1973, "You Gotta Believe!!!" the Mets kept zigging and zagging away from would-be tacklers, and taking an occasional side-swipe, headed for this most unlikely of pennants.
-Down the stretch, Yogi Berra, veteran of many a pennant race, ran four starters at the league: Tom Seaver, Jerry Koosman, Jon Matlack, and George Stone, with the suddenly unhittable McGraw coming out of the pen with boisterous - and justified - confidence.
-(For his last 19 games, the screwball-throwing lefty showed 12 saves, 5 wins, and an ERA of 0.88).
+With Tug McGraw urging his teammates on and celebrating victories with what soon became the catch phrase of 1973, "You Gotta Believe!!!" the Mets clinched the most unlikely of pennants.
+Yogi Berra, a veteran of pennant races, used a four man rotation down the stretch: Tom Seaver, Jerry Koosman, Jon Matlack, and George Stone, with the suddenly unhittable McGraw coming out of the pen with boisterous, justified confidence.
+In his last 19 games, the screwball-throwing lefty recorded 5 wins, converted 12 saves and had an ERA of 0.88.

+"Ball on the wall" play

+One of the most famous plays in Mets folklore occurred when their September 20 match-up against the Pirates at Shea Stadium went into extra innings.
+The Pirates had Richie Zisk on first base when Dave Augustine hit what appeared to be a two-run home run to left.
+Instead, the ball hit the top of the wall, and caromed directly into left fielder Cleon Jones' glove.
+Jones fired a strike to Wayne Garrett as the cut-off man, who in turn, fired a strike to catcher Ron Hodges to nail Zisk at the plate.
+The Mets went on to win the game in the bottom of the inning as part of a three game sweep.